 We have arrangements in place to receive and investigate complaints about any of our staff not reaching proper standards of behaviour, and of fraud and corruption.
 We have a whistle-blowing policy in place.
-We have also set up an anti-fraud hotline (our Internal Audit Section monitors the calls).
+We have also set up an anti-fraud hotline and have recently created an email account for Fraud to be reported (our Internal Audit Section monitors the calls and also the email account inbox).